PimenovAlexander/resources/technical-reference/core-logic/swap-calculation.md

 Each swap, or rather each iteration within the main swap cycle, increases this accumulator by a new summand.
 Further, liquidity providers get their share of the collected commissions by multiplying their contribution to liquidity by the corresponding delta of the values of this accumulator (more detailed description in [the article about positions and liquidity](liquidity-and-positions.md)).

-#### CommunityFee
+#### Protocol Fee

 The protocol also takes a portion of the fees for itself.
-This share of fees in Algebra Integral is called communityFee.
-CommunityFee is calculated as a fraction of also within each iteration of the main swap cycle:
+This share of fees in Algebra Integral is called **Protocol Fee**.
+Protocol fee is calculated as a fraction of also within each iteration of the main swap cycle:

-$$communityFeeAmount = F_{amount} * communityFee / 1000$$
+$$protocolFeeAmount = F_{amount} * protocolFee / 10000$$

 #### Token Delta Math